 FOOD ALLERGIES AND FOOD INTOLERANCE

 Your vet will recommend a trial diet using foods new to your cat.
-Special exclusion diets are available from your vet and are easier than home diets.
+Special veterinary diets are available from your vet and are easier than home diets.
 Only feed a home diet if this is recommended, and details given, by your vet since a cat’s digestive system is not very flexible (Zoran 2002).
 Over the counter organic diets or diets with no additives – good though they may be for some cats – are not going to be much use as a test for food intolerance.
 Nor will changing brand do the trick (Bryan & Frank 2010).
 Ordinary cat-foods contain a variety of ingredients that vary from batch to batch.

 Allergic diseases will wax and wane, so an improvement after eight weeks does not necessarily mean the cat has food allergy.
 You have to test by going back to the original diet.
 A relapse within 1-2 weeks on the original diet confirms a food allergy.
 Once the cat is stable again on the trial diet, introduce ingredients such as beef, lamb, dairy products etc. one at a time to discover which the cat reacts to.
 These can then be avoided.